chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

    CHPL_TARGET_JEMALLOC
    ~~~~~~~~~~~~~
       Optionally, the ``CHPL_TARGET_JEMALLOC`` environment variable can select
-      between no jemalloc, or using the jemalloc distributed with Chapel in
+      between no jemalloc, using the jemalloc distributed with Chapel in
-      third-party.
-This setting is intended to elaborate upon
+      third-party, or using a system jemalloc.
+This setting is intended to
-      ``CHPL_MEM=jemalloc``.
+      elaborate upon ``CHPL_MEM=jemalloc``.

           ======== ==============================================================
           Value    Description